Services and Pricing

 We encourage potential screeners to think about data and image analysis early in the process, as simple changes to assay design might have a profound influence on downstream analysis steps.

 Image Analysis Support.
-Most of the screening microscopes (see above) come with their own software for image analysis.
+Most of the screening microscopes (see above) come with software for image analysis.
 We can also provide access to other software programs and experts.
 For projects requiring a significant degree of expert input and/or customization, it can be appropriate for these expert(s) to become collaborators (i.e. co-authors).
+In many cases, screen imaging projects are referred for analysis to Dr. Tiao Xie at the HMS Image Data Analysis Center (IDAC).
+The IDAC can provide access to open source and commercial software, as well as develop customized solutions when needed.

 Statistics & Bioinformatics Support.
-Similarly, we can refer you to specific custom and commercial software packages for statistical analysis and bioinformatics.
-And to experts who can craft screen-specific solutions.
+Many of the centers have database support for screen data that includes basic statistical analysis tools.
+For example, the ICCB-Longwood ScreenSaver database facilitates data management and analysis for siRNA screens.
+We can also refer you to specific open source and commercial software packages for statistical analysis and bioinformatics, as well as to expert bioinformaticians who can provide custom support.
 For projects requiring a significant degree of expert input and/or customization, it can be appropriate for these expert(s) to become collaborators (i.e. co-authors).
 Please contact the core coordinator for a list of current software packages available at various locations, and/or for an introduction to an appropriate image or data analyst who might be able to help with your project.

 Cell lines for Drosophila screening can be requested from the DRSC.
 We can also help with set-up for large-scale collection of embryos for primary cell screens.